 The MisesRevived blog is run by Stefan M. Kløvning and is dedicated to elaborating free-market principles and the practicability of an Anarchist society.
-Seeking a world without a “government”, the author delineates the logical contradictions upon which the myth of “authority” lies; exposes the waste, inefficiency, and corruption of “government” programs; explains how economic theory indicates that a free market economy lays the foundation for a much more prosperous society than an interventionist one; establishes a philosophical groundwork for emphasizing personal and economic liberty, and so on.
+Seeking a world without a “government”, the author delineates the logical contradictions upon which the myth of “authority” lies; exposes the waste, inefficiency, and corruption of “government” programs; explains how economic theory indicates that a free market economy lays the foundation for a much more prosperous society than an interventionist one; establishes a philosophical groundwork for emphasizing personal and economic liberty, etc.

 The name of the blog is taken from the great 20th-century economist and political philosopher Ludwig von Mises.
 Though Mises himself wasn’t an Anarchist and even strongly opposed it, he was a central figure for elaborating the philosophy and economics of liberty, as well as the inherent problems with “government” activity, and worked hard throughout his life in the ideological battle between (classical) liberalism and Socialism/interventionism.
 His motto, taken from an ancient Roman poet, tu ne cede malis, sed contra auterior ito [do not give in to evil but advance ever more boldly against it], was one which he consistently followed, which is apparent from his great body of work.
 Those characteristics of Mises are the ones sought to be “revived” in this blog: A bold and consistent defense of the liberty of the individual, and having a strong discipline to underpin the effort.